fajarianatm/flight-data-pipeline-orchestration/README.md

 # Automated Data Pipeline Project

-This project is designed to build an automated data pipeline that extracts data from a source database stores it temporarily in an object store, and loads it into a data warehouse.
-The pipeline will be orchestrated using Apache Airflow.
+This project is designed to automate the process of extracting data from a source database, temporarily storing it in an object store, and loading it into a data warehouse.
+The pipeline is orchestrated using Apache Airflow to ensure seamless and efficient task automation.

 ---
 ---

 # Objective

-In this repository, I'll focus specifically on how I developed the ELT pipeline, including:
+This repository demonstrates the development of an ELT (Extract, Load, Transform) pipeline, focusing on the following key aspects:

-- Developing the ELT script
+- Designing and implementing the ELT process

-- Orchestrating and automating the pipeline with Apache Airflow
+- Automating and orchestrating the pipeline using Apache Airflow

 ---

 # Pipeline Workflow

-Before diving into the main, take a look at the image below.
-This illustrates the workflow I followed to build this project.
+Before diving into the details, please refer to the following diagram to understand the workflow used to construct this project.

 ![ELT_DESIGN](records/elt_design.png)

 - ## How The Pipeline Works

-Pipeline ini menggunakan Apache Airflow untuk orkestrasi dan automisasi.
-Pipeline ini akan menggunakan skrip untuk membuat DAG yang berisi 3 task
+The pipeline leverages Apache Airflow for orchestration and automation.
+The process involves three primary tasks:

 - ### Extract Task
-    The Extract task pulls raw data from the source database (flight_src_db) and saves it as CSV files.
-The output of this task is a set of CSV files containing raw data for each table from the source database and is stored in MinIO
+    This task extracts raw data from the source database (`flight_src_db`) and stores it as CSV files in MinIO.
+The output consists of individual CSV files for each table from the source database, which are stored in a structured directory within MinIO.

 - ### Load Task
-    The Load task takes the extracted data (CSV files) and loads it into 'stg' schema in the warehouse database (flight_wrh_db).
-Stg schema will stores the raw data exactly as it came from the source database.
+    The Load task retrieves the extracted data (CSV files) and loads it into the `stg` schema of the warehouse database (`flight_wrh_db`).
+The data in the `stg` schema is kept in its raw form, reflecting the data structure of the source database.

 - ### Transform Task
-    The Transform Task performs data transformations based on the design of the data warehouse.
+    The Transform task processes and transforms the raw data into a format suitable for the data warehouse, following the warehouse's design.

-    In this step, the raw data from the 'stg' schema is processed and transformed to match the structure and requirements of the data warehouse.
-Once transformed, the data is loaded into the final schema.
+    In this step, the raw data in the `stg` schema is processed and transformed to meet the structure and requirements of the data warehouse.
+The transformed data is then loaded into the final schema.

 ---